 - Consider what information in recovery and resolution planning applicable in other jurisdictions or to groups that may be systemically important could be most valuable for state insurance regulators to consider requiring of large cross-border U.S. groups; and

 - Evaluate whether there are any current misalignments between federal and state laws that could be an obstacle to achieving effective and orderly recovery and resolutions for U.S. insurance groups.
 The Receivership & Insolvency Task Force continues to research and develop answers and recommendations to the Task Force's requests.

 - Counterparty Exposure/Concentration: The Task Force exposed and finalized a list of current disclosures, public and confidential, to begin this work.
 Now, the Task Force aims to identify any gaps and propose ways to address those gaps.

 - Liquidity Risk: The Liquidity Assessment Subgroup proposed many reporting changes which were adopted by the NAIC Plenary for inclusion in the 2019 data year statutory life annual statements (filed in 2020).
 These changes primarily increase the level of detail in product category reporting in the life annual statement, allowing regulators to more readily identify companies with material writings in product types that may possess higher liquidity risk.
 The Subgroup is currently working to construct a liquidity risk stress testing framework for large life insurers, a draft of which was exposed for comment at the 2019 Fall National Meeting.
 The results of this work will benefit solvency regulators overseeing these companies the Task Force regarding what material impact, if any, the life insurance industry would have on the broader financial markets in the event of certain stresses.
-The Task Force will consider adoption of the draft at the 2020 Spring National Meeting.
+The Task Force will consider adoption of the draft this summer.

 Committees Active on This Topic